garykh2008/wts_gui/README.md

 1. Select a **Role** and **Date** (to analyze logs from or after that date).
 2. Click **Analyze Result** to start the analysis.
 3. The list will display the latest status (PASS/FAIL/NT) for each test case.
+4.  **Export Results**: Click the **Export Result** button to save the current analysis data, including statistics and formatting, to an Excel (.xlsx) file.
-4.  **View History**: Right-click on a test case result to view its detailed past execution records and associated log folders.
+5.  **View History**: Right-click on a test case result to view its detailed past execution records and associated log folders.

 ### 4. Log Viewer (Viewing Logs)
 1. Select a log folder from the left-hand side (can be filtered by date).